rsavajiyani/axway-open-docs/content/en/docs/central/cli_central/cli_command_reference.md

 When deleting the single resource by its name if the desired resource type is scoped you will need to specify the scope name by providing `-s, --scope <name>` flag.

-To see the list of all available resources on the server run `amplify central delete`.
+To see the list of all available resources on the API Server run `amplify central delete`.

 ### Delete Usage